top of page

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most significant of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-Fastenal is almost a textbook example of how you would like to see equity evolve, as they have managed to grow their equity every year except for one in the past decade.
-These numbers are very encouraging; it is rare to see many companies with such consistent growth.
+Fastenal is almost a textbook example of how you would want equity to develop over time.
+The company has grown its equity in every year over the past decade except for one - back in 2015.
+Since then, equity has increased year after year, which reflects the strength of Fastenal’s business model.
+This consistent growth is the result of several key factors: a focus on growing revenue, disciplined capital management, strong and steady cash flows, and ongoing investments in the business.
+Fastenal also benefits from organizational resilience, allowing it to stay on course even when facing market challenges.
+Based on this foundation, I expect equity to continue rising in the years ahead.

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After analyzing Fastenal's financials, I found that the company has 0,13 years' worth of earnings in debt.
-Hence, debt is not a concern when investing in Fastenal.
-It is also worth noting that Fastenal has not exceeded 0,22 years' worth of earnings in debt in the past 10 years.
-This suggests that debt should never be a significant concern when investing in Fastenal.
+It is crucial to determine whether a business carries a manageable amount of debt - ideally, one that could be repaid within a three-year period.
+To assess this, I divide total long-term debt by earnings.
+After analyzing Fastenal’s financials, I found that the company currently carries no debt.
+Therefore, debt is not a concern when considering an investment in Fastenal.
+It’s also worth noting that over the past 10 years, Fastenal has never exceeded 0,22 years' worth of earnings in debt.
+This long track record of maintaining minimal debt suggests that debt is unlikely to become a significant concern going forward.

 Risks